stalker321/LSE/README.md

 <br>Use new versions of **MinGW**, because an error may occur in older versions when working with std::filesystem.

 ## Update
+- v1.1.1
+- - fixed the order in which responses are displayed/saved.
+##
 - v1.1.0
 - - Added error log output via the console;
 - - Now the program will continue to work with an empty database;